teiniker/teiniker-lectures-softwarearchitectures/README.md

 Software Architectures is a huge topic which is mainly discussed in theory.
 This project collects examples for the most common architectural patterns.
-You can find examples for the following software architectural styles:
+Here, you can find examples for different software architectural styles.

+---

 1. **Layered Architecture**
   * [Data Source Layer](layered/data-source/)